lprakashv/patternmatcher4j/README.md

 1. *Predicate* - a function which takes an object (of the same type of matched object) as input and returns boolean to check if the object matches or not.
 2. *Value* - exact value match using Java's equals() method.
 3. *Type* - to match specific type of the matched object.
-4. *Destrucured* - This is a more advanced match, here we can match each field of the matched object and can define criteria on each field to qualify as a match.
+4. *Destructured* - This is a more advanced match, here we can match each field of the matched object and can define criteria on each field to qualify as a match.

 For each *"match-case"*, we define an action to perform on original matched object.